Unit 4 - Practice Quiz

 A. One-fourth of the total votes cast

-B. One-third of the total votes cast
+B. One-half of the total votes cast

-C. One-half of the total votes cast
+C. Two-thirds of the total votes cast

-D. Two-thirds of the total votes cast
+D. One-third of the total votes cast

 25 A retailer in Delhi purchases electronic goods from a local distributor located in Delhi itself.
 Which type of GST will be imposed on this transaction?